 “There are lots of simple ways you can keep seals and other wildlife safe when fishing.
 Remove fishing line from the water when wildlife is at risk of interacting with it, clean your fish away from the water's edge or at designated cleaning locations, dispose of scraps in a rubbish bin, and place unwanted fishing gear in a Seal the Loop bin.”

 - Mark Keenan, Marine Response Unit.

-Install, use or maintain a Seal the Loop fishing line bin.
+Install, use or maintain a Seal the Loop bin.

 Seal the Loop bins are monitored and emptied through the amazing work of local bin custodians.